Motion made, and Question proposed, That this House do now adjourn.—(Iain Stewart.)

 “deplorable treatment when attempting to access CAMHs support”.

 Jane, aged 16 at the time—she is now 17—tragically lost her mother as a result of alcohol abuse.
 Everyone will appreciate the grief that this will have caused Jane and her family, and the lasting impact of that grief after years of watching a parent decline due to alcohol abuse.
 Many hon Members, such as my hon.
 Friend the Member for Leicester South (Jonathan Ashworth), my right hon.
 Friend the Member for Don Valley (Caroline Flint) and my hon.
-Friend the Member for Birmingham, Hodge Hill (Liam Byrne), have spoken about their own experience of growing up with similar experiences.
+Friend the Member for Birmingham, Hodge Hill (Liam Byrne), have spoken growing up with similar experiences.
 I pay tribute to them, and to Jane, today.

 Having experienced such loss on top of what she would have seen her mum go through over the years, Jane was understandably struggling with her mental health.
 Mr Thomas therefore felt that Jane needed professional intervention.
 Having consulted Jane’s GP, Jane was referred to North Durham child and adolescent mental health services at Tees, Esk and Wear Valleys Foundation NHS Trust.
 This is where Mr Thomas’s frustration begins.

 Jane waited weeks for a CAMHS appointment following the referral, but it was not forthcoming.
 Mr Thomas went back and forth with the GP to ensure that the referral had been made, and was assured that it had.
 He was even shown the email confirming that.
 He then contacted the CAMHS team directly over the phone.
 As you can imagine, he was surprised to hear that they had no record of any referral regarding Jane.
 Mr Thomas says that this

 “set the pattern of misinformation and incompetence that Jane and I were to encounter.”